A quick guide to finding a building surveyor

 Your home is likely to be one of the most important purchases in your life, and hiring a RICS regulated Chartered Surveyor to conduct a survey before you buy your new home is a crucial part of this process.
-With reallymoving you’ll receive 4 quotes from local surveyors, allowing you to compare surveys to easily find the best one for you.
+With reallymoving you receive 4 quotes from local building surveyors, allowing you to compare surveys to easily find the best one for you.

-What is surveying?
+What is a building survey?

 Surveying is the process of inspecting and analysing a property to report on its condition, it is carried out by a Chartered Surveyor.
 All our surveyors belong to the Royal Institution of Chartered Surveyors (RICS).
 These highly trained individuals carry out the surveys and give you advice based on their findings.
 The building survey is the report they give you at the end of their building inspection.
 You can then use this to decide if buying the property is the right choice for you, or if there are any concerns.

-Why do I need a RICS Chartered Surveyor?
+Why do I need a RICS chartered surveyor?

-A survey can therefore either seal the deal on a property, stop you buying a home needing more repairs than expected, or lead to renegotiation on the price of the property.
-At the very least, a survey will give you peace of mind that you won’t have to splash out on repairs once moved in.
+A survey can either seal the deal on a property, stop you buying a home needing more repairs than expected, or lead to renegotiation on the price of the property.
+At the very least, a building survey will give you peace of mind that you won’t have to splash out on repairs once moved in.

-What House Survey do I need?
+What type of survey do I need?

 The differences between a HomeBuyer Report and a Building Survey are outlined below: